Karen Blixen: Life in Kenya, 1913–1931

 And the spokes of the sun over the crumpled hills.

 Then he drove away for good, waving his arm to me."

-At the same time, the failure of the coffee plantation, as a result of mismanagement, the high elevation of the farm, drought and the falling price of coffee caused by the worldwide economic depression, forced Blixen to abandon her estate.
-The family corporation sold the land to a residential developer, and Blixen returned to Denmark in August 1931 to live with her mother.
+At the same time, the failure of the coffee plantation, as a result of mismanagement, the high elevation of the farm, drought and the falling price of coffee caused by the worldwide economic depression, forced Karen to abandon her estate.
+The family corporation sold the land to a residential developer, and Karen returned to Denmark in August 1931 to live with her mother.
 In the Second World War, she helped Jews escape out of German-occupied Denmark.
 She remained in Rungstedlund for the rest of her life.